NutritionNest app screens

 ~10% NPS

-Our team’s success metric for daily active user rate, increased goal achievement with NED’s support, and NPS driven by user referrals highlight the positive impact on engagement and motivation.
+Our team's target outcomes for daily active user rate, increased goal achievement with NED's support, and NPS driven by user referrals highlight the positive impact on engagement and motivation.

 How can we make healthy living feel achievable?